therealnoof/terraform-aws-sslo-lab/README.md

 Example: Virtual Routers > Static Routes > Add
 Destination: <VIP>10.0.4.237/32 , Interface 1/2, Next Hop Address 10.0.6.100 < BIG-IP Self

 This will ensure traffic is directed to the correct students BIGIP.
 If you unfamiliar with Palo Alto heres a guide to configure static routes.
+In addition, the guide in this repo covers the steps to configure.
     https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-admin/networking/static-routes/configure-a-static-route

    Here is a link to download the Palo configuration steps.
 Or you can follow via the file "paloalto-configuration" in this repo.
     https://sslo-lab.s3-us-gov-west-1.amazonaws.com/sslo-lab-docs/Configuring+the+Palo+Alto+Firewall+for+SSLO.docx

 7. This lab uses a custom AMI for the jump box.
-Feel free to use whatever images you want.
 The custom AMI’s are referenced in the variable.tf file in Terraform.

 8. This lab uses a free NGINX web server from the marketplace, a PAYGO Palo Alto, BYOL BIG-IP or BIG-IP's and a Windows Server 2016 instance.
 SSLO is not part of BEST licensing therefore you cannot use PAYGO.
 Reach out to your F5 sales team for trial licenses.